brightway-lca/brightway-book/README.md

 ### Publishing the Documentation

-1. Merge your changes into the `main` branch.
+1. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to have a maintainer merge your changes into the `main` branch.
 As soon aschanges have been merged, Readthedocs.org will build the documentation and deploy it.

 ## 📚 References